yastn/yastn/docs/source/examples/mps/mps.rst

 ::

-        # There are different options which we can pass, see yast.linalg.svd.
+        # There are different options which we can pass, see yastn.linalg.svd.
         # Defaults are assumed for options not explictly specified.
         #
         opts_svd = {